 This Fresh Pineapple Mango Tropical Salsa with Rum is perfect for summer meals.
 Fresh fruit with a splash of rum, combine to make the perfect side for grilled pork, chicken or seafood.
 A little taste of the tropics in your backyard.
+This is the perfect topping for watermelon pizza.

 If you have been to the Caribbean, you know all the wonderful flavours the islands have to offer.
 That fresh, juicy, sweet fruit is so inviting.
 Oh to have such delicious delights available here too.